eduard-tita/dep-viz/README.md

 Replace `dep-viz.jar` with the proper jar name, including version number. e.g. `dep-viz-1.0.jar`

 A template configuration file is available at `/src/main/resources/config.yml`.
-Make a copy of it, updated it as needed, and pass it as the only program argument above.
+Make a copy of it, update it as needed, and pass it as the only program argument above.

 ## To Do